-In this digital world of the 21st century, everyone is running a marathon whose finishing line never comes.
+In this digital world of the 21st century, most people are running a marathon whose finishing line never comes.
 We often feel a sheer feeling of emptiness in ourselves.
-The hustle and bustle of life often take us down.
+The hustle and bustle of life often takes us down.
 It’s only the mental strengththat will help us through.

-But one has to be precisely clear about the reasons whether to consult a therapist or psychologist.
-Therapist vs psychologist- these two terms are usually considered as a synonym to each other.
-However, there exists a clear difference between clinical psychologist vs therapist.
+But one has to be precisely clear about the reasons whether to consult a therapist or psychologist as the two terms are usually considered a synonym of each other.
+However, there exists a clear difference between clinical psychologist vs. therapist.

-Knowing all about therapist vs psychologist would be helpful in a situation where someone needs counseling.
+Knowing all about psychologist vs. therapist would be helpful in a situation where someone needs counseling.

 A psychologist evaluates, diagnoses, treats, and studies precisely about human behavior both under normal and abnormal mental states.
 In order to become a psychologist, a person needs to complete a degree in psychology.

-Experts of other behavioral professions such as psychiatrists and counselors may also be permitted to observe, interpret, and record the behavior of individuals.
+To complete the profession, psychologists perform clinical research.
+They also require supervised practice to get a license.
+Experts of other behavioral professions, such as psychiatrists and counselors, may also be permitted to observe, interpret, and record the behavior of individuals.

 On the other hand, a therapist is a person who is trained in treating the disorder without using methods like drugs or surgery.
-They utilize methods to treat a person using some physical methods such as exercise, and heat treatments to overcome their physical limitations.
+They utilize methods to treat a person using some physical methods such as exercise and heat treatments to overcome their physical limitations.

 They also use psychological methods like talking about those problems to help patients overcome those psychological issues.
 Usually, therapists deal with feelings and help disburse the emotional cloud through their expert guidance.
 Therapists help solve problems by clarifying feelings.

-A psychologist has a professional degree in order to practice psychology while a therapist can be a psychologist, social worker, career counselor, or marriage counselor.
+A psychologist has a professional degree in order to practice psychology, while a therapist can be a psychologist, social worker, career counselor, or marriage counselor.